subramario/Interprocess-Communication-Driver/README.md

 **-c # :** # is an integer greater than or equal to 1.
 The process will generate (x,y) coordinates such that every x and y value is in the range [-#,#].
 Default: # = 20.

-After the creation of a randomized undirected graph, you will have a randomly generated amount of time to use the shortest path functionality for that graph before a new graph is generated, using:
+After the creation of a randomized undirected graph, you will have the aforementioned randomly generated amount of time to use the shortest path functionality for that graph **_before_** a new graph is generated:
 ```
 s (first node) (second node)
 ```